Lemony Corn Cake with Foraged Dandelion flowers

 3. In separate large bowl, whisk dry ingredients (the flour, baking powder, baking soda, salt, sugar, cinnamon) together.

-4. Mix the wet ingredients with the dry ingredients using a spoon, mix until just combined.
+4. Mix the wet ingredients with the dry ingredients until just combined.
 Do not over mix!

 5. Fold in the fun ingredients (carrots, raisins and the chopped pecans).